 It’s a classic for a reason, a big old cup of coffee to kick the sense back into you and give you that boost of energy to get you to the nearest dark, quiet place.
 Our top picks?
 Small Batch Coffee, Trading Post Coffee or Flour Pot Bakery make a seriously good hit a guarantee.
 For more suggestions, check out this page for the top 20 winners of our ‘Cafe Culture’ BRAVO 2019 category.

 The emotional investment in food when you’re tired and not feeling your best can be pretty intense and making a bad food call can feel like the end of the world.
 Enter the Eggs Benedict, the Full English, the Shakshuka.
 You voted for your favourite brunch in Brighton, and here’s who came out on top.

 Hair of the dog, kill or cure – if you’re going in, you may as well go in well.
 Go for the Spanish fusion at Market Restaurant and Bar, their Bloody Mary with a sherry hit that gives quick reprise to prior transgressions.
-GungHo bar offers zero waste, alcohol-free ‘mocktails’ infused with damiana and lion’s mane mushroom which can provide some natural ‘elevated’ effects.
+GungHo bar offers zero waste, alcohol-free ‘mocktails’ infused with botanicals which can provide some natural ‘elevated’ effects.
 Or step back in time at one of the two L’Atelier du Vin bootlegger bars for a cocktail mixed to a classic recipe and some peace and quiet.

 If your poor broken body is crying out for something substantial that is also healthy then a vegan or veggie dish is a surprisingly good call.
-The cool fresh flavours of Moshimos Japanese dishes actually feels like they’re pouring goodness into your bloodstream, whilst slow release carbs fill you up without a crash.
-For something nutritious but satisfying beyond belief, check out Smorls down at the Open Market.
-Their ‘Biggie Smorls’ is to die for; tried and tested!
+The cool fresh flavours of Moshimos Japanese dishes actually feels like they’re pouring goodness into your bloodstream, while slow-release carbs fill you up without a crash.
+For something nutritious but satisfying beyond belief, check out Smorl’s down at the Open Market.
+Their ‘Biggie Smorls’ is another tried and tested hangover crusher.